Chemically peculiar star

-In astrophysics, chemically peculiar stars (CP stars) are stars with distinctly unusual metal abundances, at least in their surface layers.
+In astrophysics, chemically peculiar stars (CP stars) are stars with distinct patterns of metal and helium abundances, at least in their surface layers.

 Classification

 Chemically peculiar stars are common among hot main-sequence (hydrogen-burning) stars.
-These hot peculiar stars have been divided into 4 main classes on the basis of their spectra, although two classification systems are sometimes used:
+These hot peculiar stars have been divided into four main classes on the basis of their spectra, although two classification systems are sometimes used: